-This is a famous and classic Indian dip or chutney, its sweet & sour and a must for many Indian snacks.
-To prepare this you’ll need tamarind, jaggery powder, ginger powder, cumin powder, red chilli powder and salt, and your chutney will be ready in mins.
-Incase you don’t get jaggery powder you can use brown sugar or white sugar.
+This is a famous and classic Indian dip or chutney, its sweet & sour in taste and a must for many Indian snacks.
+To prepare this you’ll need tamarind, jaggery powder and a few spices.
+You can also use brown sugar or white sugar instead of jaggery powder.

 Cuisine: North Indian